Skip to content

 All Drivers

-• All drivers set mention_only (or the driver's equivalent) for Discord channels to prevent feedback loops in multi-agent pods.
+• Chat-capable drivers that configure Discord handles set mention_only (or the driver's equivalent) for Discord channels to prevent feedback loops in multi-agent pods.

 • All drivers explicitly set HOME in the container env to match their config mount path.